cckuailong/HackChrome/README.md

 - version > 80

-Based on the Algorithm used by "version < 80", It use AES-GCM to encrypt the password via a master key and a nounce.
+Based on the Algorithm used by "version < 80", It use AES-GCM to encrypt the password via a <master key> and a <nounce>.

-The master key can be found in the "Local State" file, and can be decypted by "CryptUnprotectData" mentioned above.
+The <master key> can be found in the "Local State" file, and can be decypted by "CryptUnprotectData" mentioned above.

-The nounce can be found at the begin of the encrypted_password.
+The <nounce> can be found at the begin of the encrypted_password.

 Therefore, we can decrpted all the password.